 Withnail – We want the finest wines available to humanity.
 We want them here, and we want them now!

 Broke and bored and unemployed, the two of them seek solace in Withnail’s flamboyant uncle, Monty, who agrees to loan them his cottage deep in the British countryside.
 Of course, the pair are just as inept and ill-fitting out in the sticks as they are in the unforgiving city, and although the air is cleaner and their environment less imposing, the pair are shackled to their own sense of injustice and a geographical solution quickly becomes more of the same, a frustration punctuated when Withnail calls out to the desolate valleys, standing like a useless god at the anonymous foot of creation.

-Although extravagant in the eyes of the rest of us, their two man escapade remains largely pedestrian.
+Although their adventure begins on a desperate whim, their two man escapade remains largely pedestrian.
 That is until sexual deviant Monty joins them on their rural adventure, looking to busy his hands with exactly what Withnail had secretly promised him in return for his summer retreat: the loins of a grossly naive I.